Motivation Tips for Stay-at-Home Moms: 9 Habits That Actually Work

-Recently I was on a decluttering binge, and decided to clean and organize my kitchen cabinets.
-I saved the big on for last.
+Recently, I was on a decluttering binge, and decided to clean and organize my kitchen cabinets.
+I saved the big one for last.
 The dreaded pots and pans cabinet.

-I had every single pot, pan, baking dish, muffin pan, cake pan and cutting board I own laying on my kitchen floor.
+I had every single pot, pan, baking dish, muffin pan, cake pan, and cutting board I own lying on my kitchen floor.
 I had washed out the inside of the cabinet.
 All that was left was to put everything back.

 And suddenly, I completely lost all motivation.